COVID-19 Modified Operations Plan & Matrix

 Level 2

-IF Medical isolation rate 2% to < 7% OR Facility vaccination rate 50% to < 65% OR Community transmission rate is ≥ 100 and < 200 per 100,000 over the last 7 days
+IF Medical isolation rate 2% to < 7% OR New community positive cases ≥ 100 and < 200 per 100,000 over the last 7 days

 Level 3